vxtools/beetle/opt/qlogic/README.md

 Setting IRQ 123 to mask 40
 ```

-## How to verify if the settings got effective.
+## How to verify the settings are applied.
 ```
 # cat /sys/module/qla2xxx/parameters/ql2xmaxqueues
 16